 Why Should You Choose Dental Crowns?

 Dental crowns are an excellent solution to repair the appearance and comfort of your tooth.
 Crowns can last for years, as they are durable and should withstand daily wear and tear.
 Dental crowns can be made of porcelain, ceramic, glass, or even gold or metal alloy.
+If you have a missing tooth, our tooth crowns offer a natural-looking and durable solution.

-We recommend using crowns made of tooth-colored materials because they look more natural.
+Our office recommends crowns made of tooth-colored materials because they look more natural.
 Even if metal crowns are used on the posterior teeth, they are still visible when the mouth is open.
 Using materials like porcelain or ceramic creates a more seamless look.

 Crowns not only cover damaged teeth.
 Dental crowns can cap off dental implants for patients missing a permanent tooth.
 Traditional dental bridges use dental crowns to protect teeth on either side of a tooth gap to hold false teeth in place.
 Crowns have many uses in restorative dentistry while improving the look of damaged and worn teeth.